CorporateClash/public/privacy.md

 ### Managing your data

-We allow a user to request PII associated with their account to be deleted or downloaded via the website account page.
-Data downloads can only be performed every 30 days.
+We allow a user to request PII associated with their account to be deleted via the website account page.
+We may impose security and authentication checks during deletion to prevent unauthorized use of this feature and will not authorize account deletion via other means.

-Due to technical limitations, users can only request their information be downloaded, not directly transferred to a competitor.

-We may impose security and authentication checks during deletion or download requests to prevent unauthorized use of our system.

-When you delete your account, you understand that your account and related information, including access to your toons and other in-game content, will be permanently lost.
+**When you delete your account, you understand that your account and related information, including access to your toons and other in-game content, will be permanently lost.**

 ### Parental opt-out

-If you are a parent or legal guardian, and would no longer like you or your child to be bound to this privacy policy, you may use the information above to delete your child's data.
+If you are a parent or legal guardian, and would no longer like you or your child to be bound to this privacy policy, you may use the information above to delete your child's account.
 Since this information is required to operate the service, the account will be deleted.
-For security purposes, this can only be done by manually logging into the account and performing the deletion yourself.
-Your PII will no longer be stored on our systems once complete.
+For security purposes, this can only be done manually by logging into the account and performing the deletion yourself.

 ### third-party sign-in provider data